-The Refugee Family Literacy Program, called Mommy and Me, offers English as a Second Language classes and an early childhood development program for their refugee women who have children under five years of age regardutionalit gion.
+The Refugee Family Literacy Program, called Mommy and Me, offers English as a Second Language classes and an early childhood development program for their refugee women who have children under five years or age regardgion.
 All are welcome.
-These students come from more than a dozen countries from around the world: Eritrea, Burna, Bhutan, Rwanda, Somalia, Sudan, Iraq, Afghanistan, Iran, The Democratic Republic of Congo, Ethiopia, Burundi, Liberia and Syria bished for the start of the 2017ool year in a s campus at Memorial Drive Presterian Church.
-Saturday rkdays have brought together lunteers from the Clarkston
+These students come from more than a dozen countries from around the world: Eritrea, Burma, Bhutan, Rwanda, Somalia, Sudan, Iraq, Afghanistan, Iran, The Democratic Republic of Congo, Ethiopia, Burundi, Liberia and

-What began in 2008 as a twoday-a-week community pro-gram with just four staff members trying to make a difference in their rapidly evolving neighborhood, now has a paid staff of 27, manages 20-30 weekly volunteers and runs almost 15 classes for over 200 adult and young students.
-Classrooms are being refurincrease" law for years with advertisements indicating it will equilize revenues and expendiroll back the millage rate to es.
-Little or no opposition
+What began in 2008 as a twoday-a-week community program with just four staff members trying to make a difference in their rapidly evolving neighborhood, now has a paid staff of 27, manages 20-30 weekly volunteers and runs almost 15 classes for over 200 adult and young students.